yumupgrades for production use, this is the repository for you.

 Understand the drop FirewallD zone

 By default, Firewalld comes with several predefined zones.
-I won’t go into details about them, but rather say that there is convenient
+I won’t go into details about them, but rather say that there is a convenient

 drop zone.
 Its description: